Stevens Point Area School District Transition Services

 Plover

-If a ride begins in Plover, there is a subsidized cab, Plover Taxi.
-It is $1.oo each way for a person with a disability.
+If a ride begins in Plover, there is a subsidized cab, Running Inc. It is $1.oo each way for a person with a disability.
 The ride must originate in Plover.
-Plover Taxi contact 715-342-1313.
+Running Inc. Contact: Lenae Jaworski - 608-637-2599 Ext.
+6

 Other Transportation Options: